Creating Web Sites with Django

 The site will be quickly set up.
 Next, we want to add support for publishing via Git.
 This can be done by clicking on the “Set up deployment from source control”.

-After setting up Git publishing you’ll momentarily see a page informing you the repo is being created.
-When it's done, you’ll be taken to the deployments tab, which includes instructions on how to connect.
+After setting up Git publishing you’ll momentarily see a page informing you the repo is being created and then you’ll be taken to the deployments tab after the repo has been created which includes instructions on how to connect.

 Web Site Development